citp/privacy-policy-historical/f/fi/fir/firsttennessee.com.md

 ### Other Important Information

-**For California Residents:** You will receive information concerning additional choices provided to you under state law.
+**For California Residents:** We will not share personal information with affiliates or non-affiliates except as necessary for us to follow the law or as permitted by law.

-**For Vermont Residents:** You will receive information concerning additional choices provided to you under state law.
+**For Vermont Residents:** We will not share your personal information with our affiliates or with non-affiliates to market their products and services to you.
+We will not use your personal information to market our affiliates' or non-affiliates' products or services to you.
+We may provide your name, contact information, and transaction information to companies that perform marketing services for us or to financial institutions with which we have joint marketing agreements.

 **For Illinois and North Dakota Residents** We do not share your personal information for joint marketing with other financial institutions.
+We do not share your personal information with non-affiliates to market their products or services to you.

-**For Insurance (Including Annuity) Customers:** Residents of certain states may receive additional information concerning use and sharing of your personal information.
+**For Insurance (Including Annuity) Customers:** We do not share information we collect related to any insurance transaction with us with non-affiliates to market to you.
+Residents of certain states may receive additional information concerning use and sharing of information we collect related to an insurance transaction with us.

 ### The First Horizon and First Tennessee Family of Companies: